How to Decide Between an Electric or Manual Toothbrush

 By Sarah Parker Ward

 You’ve seen the ads, and you’ve seen them on the shelves at the grocery store – but which is better, a new electric toothbrush, or the tried-and-true manual kind?
-Each has pros and cons, so here’s what you need to know to decide which is right for you and your family.
+Each has pros and cons, so here’s what you need to know to decide which is right for you when it comes to electric vs. manual toothbrushes.

-- Plentiful Options: Traditional toothbrushes come in a vast variety of forms with many different bristles.
+- Plentiful options: Manual toothbrushes come in a vast variety of forms with many different bristles.
 The old-fashioned versions are also available in a lot of patterns and styles which can add some fun to an otherwise mundane activity for kids.

 - Inexpensive: The average traditional toothbrush costs a fraction of its electric counterpart, typically falling between $2-$10.
 What’s more, many dentist offices offer complimentary toothbrushes during your regular appointments.